spencermeyer/Ruby_Webscraping/dig_oc_build_log.md

 This failed.
 I think its because the certbot tried to go to parkcollectoronrails.co.uk for something.

 This actually worked:
-sudo certbot certonly --manual --preferred-challenges dns it requires a dns txt entry which I entered in at namesco config.
+`sudo certbot certonly --manual --preferred-challenges dns` it requires a dns txt entry which I entered in at namesco config.

-Apparently all working.
-But https just hangs.
+Needs renewing every 90 days:   simply run the above command again.

 TCP Dump
 --------